LilianSchall/SciKitPlusPlus/README.md

 ## What you need to do to run the project

-This project is a CMake project with Google Benchmark and Google test as required libraries.
+This project is a CMake project with OpenBLAS, Google Benchmark and Google test as required libraries.

 The CMakeLists.txt located in the root folder checks if the two Google